CCF: Foundations of Emerging Technologies (FET)

 |Almadena Y. Chtchelkanovafirstname.lastname@example.org||(703) 292-8910|

-Biological Systems Science and Engineering explores opportunities at the intersection of biology and computer science, with a specific focus on activities that advance our understanding of computing and communication processes in biological systems to recreate or use them as models for, or demonstrations of, innovative computing and communication systems.
-Topics of interest include but are not limited to: understanding the complexity of biological systems via algorithmic, mathematical, and/or stochastic modeling techniques for simulation and analysis of biological systems and biochemical networks at multiple scales; and using the computing power of bio-molecules in designing systems that complement and extend the capability of silicon-based computing systems.
+The Biological Systems Science and Engineering program element explores opportunities at the intersection of biology and computer science, with a specific focus on activities that advance understanding of computing and communication processes in biological systems to recreate or use them as models for, or demonstrations of, innovative computing and communication systems.
+Topics of interest include but are not limited to: understanding the complexity of biological systems via algorithmic, mathematical, and/or stochastic modeling techniques for simulation and analysis of biological systems and biochemical networks at multiple scales; and harnessing the computing power of biomolecules in designing systems that complement and extend the capability of silicon-based computing systems.
+Research in the Synthetic Biology area, with a focus on constructing/redesigning novel hybrid programmable biological systems capable of computing and information processing, is also in scope for the program.
+Some examples for research topics include but are not limited to issues in resource allocation in a designed synthetic cell/system, design tools for engineering biological systems, and advanced biomolecule-based data-storage devices.

-Quantum Information Science explores opportunities in quantum computing, quantum communication, and other quantum-based and related approaches for processing, communicating, and using information.
-Topics of interest include, but are not limited to: development of a broad and general collection of quantum algorithms (including both algorithm theory and algorithm design); study of quantum programming languages, quantum architectures, and quantum circuits; simulation of quantum algorithms and systems; design of quantum computers and systems; benchmarking, programming, optimizing, and testing quantum computer systems (through, e.g., a cloud service or in the lab); development of both theoretical and practical approaches to fault tolerance; demonstration of scalable quantum computations (paving the road to quantum supremacy, demonstrating quantum supremacy, or post-supremacy); and studies of the use of quantum information in communication and networking, as well as more broadly.
+The Quantum Information Science program element explores new research ideas in quantum computing, quantum communication, and other quantum-based approaches for processing, exchanging, and using information.
+Topics of interest include but are not limited to the design, development, and rigorous analysis of a broad and general collection of quantum; study of quantum programming languages, quantum architectures, and quantum circuits; simulation of quantum algorithms and systems; design of quantum computers and systems; benchmarking, programming, optimizing, and testing quantum computer systems experimentally; development of both theoretical and practical approaches to fault tolerance; demonstration of scalable quantum computations, thereby paving the road to quantum supremacy; and explorations into quantum information in communication and networking.